 - 5.3.1 We consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 Where this may be the case, staff will follow our Safeguarding Policy and refer the conduct to the DSL for advice and support before determining any sanction.
 We should also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
 At this point, we will consider whether a referral to Early Help or other agency is needed to support the child/family. - 5.3.2 Parents will be involved at the earliest stage when problems arise, are persisting or recurring. - 5.3.3 It should be noted that, in most cases, the school's sanctions are used in a hierarchical manner.
-Where cases of serious misbehaviour are evident, the Executive Head reserves the right to use any sanction, including suspension, expulsion and removal in other circumstances, without first using lower-order strategies. - 5.3.4 Any sanction must be reasonable in all the circumstances and account must be taken of relevant factors which may include the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
-These include the following: - ✓ Missing break time to reflect and agree future actions poor behaviour in class; - ✓ Writing a letter of apology unkind behaviour towards a classmmate; - ✓ Re-doing missed or unacceptable work poor attitude to work; and - ✓ Missing clubs or other privileges continued poor behaviour - ✓ Fixed-term exclusion stealing, drug taking, vaping, physical violence, intentional damage to property
+Where cases of serious misbehaviour are evident, the Headteacher reserves the right to use any sanction, including suspension, expulsion and removal in other circumstances, without first using lower-order strategies. - 5.3.4 Any sanction must be reasonable in all the circumstances and account must be taken of relevant factors which may include the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
+These include the following: - a verbal warning identifying the undesirable behaviour - time out in an identified space in the classroom/playground as needed to give pupils time to reflect on their behaviour.
+This may include the use of a social story